 Mr. Zeigler lived on a farm in the Pure Air neighborhood and rode back and forth to school.
 It is not known just what time he was killed.

 He had been admitted to the bar and practiced law for a short time in Adair county.
 He had not taught school for ten years until this last year when he was elected to teach the Salisbury school.
-It is said her was one of the best paid of any rural teacher in Adair county, having received $100 a month the past year.
+It is said he was one of the best paid of any rural teacher in Adair county, having received $100 a month the past year.

 He had been married twice and leaves a widow and 3 children.